Judith of Habsburg: Queenship

 Though Kunigunda died later in that year and Wenceslaus II had sworn an oath of fealty to Rudolf in order to receive his Bohemian heritage, his coronation as king of Bohemia had to be postponed as Judith was not present.
 In Summer 1287, she did eventually leave her family in Germany and came to the Prague court to be with her husband.
 One year later, Wenceslaus took over the political power.
-Like King Rudolf, Judith hated Wenceslaus' stepfather Zavis of Falkenstein, who had acted as regent with Kunigunda.
+Like King Rudolf, Judith hated Wenceslaus' stepfather Záviš of Falkenstein, who had acted as regent with Kunigunda.
 Judith urged Wenceslaus to bring Zavis to trial and he was eventually arrested and executed at Hluboká Castle in 1290.

 Upon her father's death in 1291, Judith further tried to reconcile her husband with her brother Albert, who struggled for the German throne with Count Adolf of Nassau.

 Judith and Wenceslaus were finally crowned on 2 June 1297.
 Judith was not in good health at the time, having just given birth to her tenth child, which was stillborn.
 She died a few weeks after the coronation in Prague, at age twenty-six.
 She had been pregnant during much of her twelve years of marriage, giving birth almost once per year.

 According to the family chronicles, Judith was described as beautiful, noble and virtuous.
 She supported her husband's claim on the Kingdom of Poland, where he ruled over the Seniorate Province at Kraków since 1291 and was able to succeed King Przemysł II in 1296.